liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 -->

-## Pipeline execution walking-through using downsampled demo dataset
+## Pipeline execution walk-through using downsampled demo dataset

 PacBio WGS Variant Pipeline is created using [Workflow Description Language (WDL)](https://github.com/openwdl/wdl#workflow-description-language-wdl).
-As mentioned [here](https://github.com/openwdl/wdl#execution-engines), WDL is a workflow language which is not executable.
-Compliant executions engines supporting WDL are required.
+WDL is a workflow language which is not executable.
+Compliant [executions engines](https://github.com/openwdl/wdl#execution-engines) supporting WDL are required.
 The WDL-based PacBio WGS Variant Pipeline are supported by two popular engines: [miniwdl and Cromwell](https://github.com/PacificBiosciences/HiFi-human-WGS-WDL#configuring-a-workflow-engine).

 In this workshop, `miniwdl` will be used for workflow execution due to its perfect usability.